Is anyone else getting the itch to go back to work in an office? Feeling stir crazy after all these weeks?

 So while the days are 10 to 12 hours, I do get to do other things during the day.

-But since I work everyday and get other stuff done every day, the weekend blends right into the week.
+But since I work everyday and get other stuff done every day, every day seems like today.
+The days of the week have less meaning.

 I guess this is kind of what it’s like to be retired.
 Every day is today.
 What do you want to do?